alexmagwe/biblioteca/README.md

 university of nairobi notes api for access to soft copies of units

 ##### Features remaining
-* admin dashboard
-* code refactoring
-* adding notes to the db
 * create a backup db
 * writing tests
 * db support for assignments and lecture videos